 1. What is prohibited under Vehicle Code 42002.1 VC?

-Vehicle Code 42002.1 VC is the California statute that says it is a crime for a commercial driver to fail to stop and submit to an inspection of equipment.
+Vehicle Code 42002.1 VC is the California statute that criminalizes a commercial driver’s failure to stop and submit to an equipment inspection.

-A prosecutor must prove two things to successfully convict an accused under this code section.
+A prosecutor must prove two things to convict an accused under this code section successfully.
 These are:

 1. the defendant was convicted of: